foundation-for-environmental-monitoring/ffem-app-integration-sample/README.md

 # ffem-app-integration-sample
-Sample app to demonstrate external app integration with ffem Water and ffem Soil
+Sample app to demonstrate external app integration with ffem Match

 # Setup

-1. Install ffem Soil and/or ffem Water apps [from Play store](https://play.google.com/store/apps/developer?id=Foundation+for+Environmental+Monitoring)
+1. Install ffem Match apps [from Play store](https://play.google.com/store/apps/developer?id=Foundation+for+Environmental+Monitoring)
 1. Download and install Git and add it to your PATH
 1. Download and install Android Studio
 1. Clone this project locally